 Calling unoriginal content an SEO mistake is an understatement.
 Google knows who comes up with original solutions, and if you copy them, the penalties will never let your page rank well.

-Regularly investing in good quality content may require quite a bit more time and effort, but it will ultimately give your website higher chances of ranking and build website authority.
+Regularly investing in good quality content (and maybe even checking your text with a plagiarism checker) may require quite a bit more time and effort, but it will ultimately give your website higher chances of ranking and build website authority.
 Plus, you’ll gain the trust of your target audience and in the long run, they will start coming to your website directly.

 Tip: Struggling to come up with out-of-the-box solutions?
 Sometimes the secret to original content lies not necessarily in the solutions, but in their presentation.
 Beat your competition by creating tables, infographics, having more user-friendly pages, all of which make information more digestible to the readers.